gupy-io/searchops/docs/RTR/README.md

 documents after any operations.

-This analysis focus on system state snapshots but one should take note that there are still other important concerns that might affect the user experience, e.g. operational performance of the Elasticsearch cluster during the migration as reindex tasks can be resource intensive.
-Application performance degrataion is one way to fail on the goal of complete transparency.
+This analysis focus on system state snapshots but one should take note that there are still other details that might affect user experience.
+For example, operational aspects of the Elasticsearch cluster during the migration (as reindex tasks can be resource intensive) can compromise complete transparency if users notice application performance degrataion.

 [1]: https://www.elastic.co/blog/changing-mapping-with-zero-downtime
 [2]: https://www.elastic.co/blog/reindex-is-coming